-Paul A. Holcombe III was born in Charlottesville, Virginia on February 2, 1969.
-He was raised in Raleigh where he graduated from Millbrook High School.
-During high school he participated in both Tar Heel Boys’ State and the Governor’s School of North Carolina.
+Paul A. Holcombe, III was born in Charlottesville, VA on February 2nd in 1969 and raised in Raleigh, NC where he graduated from Millbrook High School.
+During high school, he participate in both Tar Heel Boys’ State and the Governor’s School of North Carolina.
 In 1991, he received his B.A. degree with majors in History and Biology from the University of North Carolina at Chapel Hill.
 In 1994, he received his law degree from the University of Tennessee College of Law at Knoxville where he served on the Tennessee Law Review.

-Judge Holcombe was elected a District Court Judge for the Eleventh Judicial District (Johnston, Harnett and Lee Counties) in 2008 and ran unopposed for re-election in 2012.
-During his tenure on the bench he has presided over criminal courts (Probable Cause, Misdemeanor, Traffic and Domestic Violence) and civil courts (Domestic, Domestic Violence, DSS, DJJ and Mental Health) on a rotating basis within all three counties that comprise the Eleventh Judicial District.
-He is a member of the United States Supreme Court Bar, the United States Fourth Circuit Bar, the North Carolina State Bar, the North Carolina Bar Association, and the North Carolina Supreme Court Historical Society.
-In 2015 Judge Holcombe was appointed by Chief Justice Mark D. Martin to the North Carolina Commission on the Administration of Law and Justice.
+Judge Holcombe was elected as a District Court Judge for Judicial District 11 (Johnston, Harnett, and Lee Counties) in 2008 and was re-elected in 2012, 2016, and 2020.
+During his tenure on the bench, he has presided over criminal courts (Probable Cause, Misdemeanor, Traffic, and Domestic Violence) and civil courts (Domestic Violence, DSS, DJJ, and Mental Health) on a rotating basis within all three counties that comprise Judicial District 11.
+He is a member of the United States Supreme Court Bar, the United States Fourth Circuit Bar, the North Carolina State Bar, and the Johnston County Bar Association.
+In 2015, Judge Holcombe was appointed by then-Chief Justice Mark Martin to the North Carolina Commission on the Administration of Law and Justice.
+On January 8, 2021, he was appointed by Chief Justice Paul Newby to serve as the Chief District Court Judge for Johnston, Harnett, and Lee counties.

 Judge Holcombe has been married to Deanne M. Holcombe, who works for the Johnston County school system, since 1994.
 They reside in Clayton with their two children and attend the Church at Clayton Crossings.